Accommodation in San Francisco

 Aside from these traditional methods for searching for accommodation, expats can drive or walk around an appealing neighbourhood looking for "For Rent" signs.

 Expats should act fast once they find a suitable apartment.
-Because the rental market in San Francisco is so competitive, apartments are often snapped up very shortly after being advertised.
-It is best to always be prepared with proof of a positive credit history as well as funds for the rental deposit so the lease can be signed straight away.
+Since the rental market in San Francisco is so competitive, apartments are often snapped up very shortly after being advertised.